 TRCA collects water temperature data using seasonal and year-round temperature loggers.
 Temperature is a major factor that determines which aquatic species, fish or bugs, live in a particular stream.
 For example, Brook Trout rely on groundwater upwellings for spawning.
 Tracking water temperature can also indicate the influence of groundwater on a watercourse.
 Toronto watersheds are historically dominated by coldwater stream conditions.
 The more urbanized the surrounding landscape becomes, the higher the water temperatures.
 This data helps to measure the effects of urbanization and climate change on stream health.
 In 2017, water temperature data was collected from 104 in-stream monitoring locations plus 54 locations along the Toronto area waterfront.

 Mosquito larvae populations are surveyed through the West Nile Virus Surveillance and Monitoring Program.
 The data collected are used to identify sites of potential concern or hotspots and then follow up with appropriate management actions.
 LEARN MORE.

-Data analyses in 2015 continues to show that streams in urban areas with high road densities are less healthy.
-This suggests that decreases in urban area and road density as well as increases in natural cover (e.g. % forest) will maintain or improve the health of our watersheds in the future.
+Data analyses continues to show that streams in urban areas with high road densities are less healthy.
+This suggests that decreases in urban area and road density, as well as increases in natural cover (e.g. % forest), will maintain or improve the health of our watersheds in the future.
 This map shows the average health of aquatic habitats and communities across TRCA watersheds.